-For all sales made by Industeel, we defined U.S. price based on the EP methodology, in accordance with section 772(a) of the Act, because the subject merchandise was sold to the first unaffiliated purchaser in the United States prior to importation and CEP methodology was not otherwise warranted based on the facts on the record.
+For all sales made by SCS, we defined U.S prices based on the EP methodology, in accordance with section 772(a) of the Act, because the subject merchandise was sold to the first unaffiliated purchaser in the United States prior to importation and CEP methodology was not otherwise warranted based on the facts on the record.

 We based EP on packed prices to the first unaffiliated purchaser in the United States.
 We increased the starting price by the amount of billing adjustments, where appropriate, pursuant to 19 CFR 351.401(c).
-We made deductions for movement expenses (e.g., foreign inland freight, foreign brokerage and handling, international freight, marine insurance, and U.S. brokerage and handling), in accordance with section 772(c)(2)(A) of the Act.
-Based on our findings at verification, we made additional adjustments to Industeel's reported control numbers, product characteristics, credit expenses, indirect selling expenses, inventory carrying costs, and payment dates.
-We also excluded from our calculations U.S. sales that Industeel reported but which entered while suspension of liquidation was discontinued prior to the publication of the final injury determination of the International Trade Commission.
+We made deductions for movement expenses (e.g., foreign inland freight, foreign brokerage and handling, warehousing, harbor service fees, and terminal handling fees) in accordance with section 772(c)(2)(A) of the Act.